git-clone-abhinav/To-Do/README.md

 >Couple things I could do:
 >- Update your mailing lists
 >- Research on good newsletters

+- [ ] **Google Meet Music Bot** - `Learn Selenium and make a music bot` - Learn how to use Selenium, how to read text messages and save it to text file, react to custom messages, play songs from youtube music/video/ spotify for the same, how to divert speaker audio to mic.

 ### Will add more when I get time.